Jakubas/Compiler/README.md

 <br />make

 ### How to Test
-The test script code is contained in exp_test.ml.
-The tests are in the /tests subdirectory.
+The test script code is contained in eval_test.ml and parse_test.ml.
+<br />The test cases are in the subdirectories of the /test directory.

+<br />To compile and run the eval tests run the command:
+<br />make testeval
-<br />To compile and run the test suite run the command:
+<br />To compile and run the parser tests run the command:
-<br />make test
+<br />make testparser

 ## Language Syntax